HOA board member responsibilities explained

-There are typically four common board members roles for the HOA board of directors, and each bears a different responsibility to the community.
+There are typically four common board member roles for the HOA board of directors, and each bears a different responsibility to the community.

 President